davideger/blog/a_gpt_of_ones_own.md

     # Download a Model
     wget -O Phi-3-mini-4k-instruct-q4.gguf  https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf?download=true
     # Run the chat.
-    make -j 20 && ./main -m ./Phi-3-mini-4k-instruct-q4.gguf -p "Building a website can be done in 10 simple steps:\nStep 1:" -n 400 -e
+    make -j 20 && ./main -m ./Phi-3-mini-4k-instruct-q4.gguf -p "Building a website can be done in 10 simple steps:\\nStep 1:" -n 400 -e
     ```

-# But... which ChatBot *should* you run?  which *can* you run?
+# Which ChatBot *should* you run?  which *can* you run?

 [Llama 3](https://llama.meta.com/llama3/) was released with two variants: 8B parameters and 70B parameters.
 Which one to run depends critically on two questions.

 ## Quantization: How much RAM do you need?

-"Parameters" in a model refer to the learned floating point
+"Parameters" in a model refer to the floating point
 weights in the neural net.
-The more bits you use, the more
+The more bits you use for each parameter, the more
 accurate your math will be, but the more memory you will need.
-And as Finbarr Timbers describes in [How is LLaMa.cpp
+As Finbarr Timbers describes in [How is LLaMa.cpp
 possible?](https://finbarr.ca/how-is-llama-cpp-possible/), running
 "inference" in a language model, especially for a single chat session,
 is *dominated by the amount of RAM being accessed*.

-Modern CPUs and
-GPUs can do a lot of multiplies while waiting on system memory.
+Perplexity measures how faithfully an LLM represents the statistics of a language -- so it's often used as a measure of how much accuracy you lose when reducing the precision of the weights in a neural net.
+Ways of approximating, say, 16 bit floating point numbers in fewer

-Researchers have developed [AWQ](https://arxiv.org/abs/2306.00978) and [QuaRot](https://arxiv.org/pdf/2404.00456) as two quantization methods producing models that numerically retain 99% of the perplexity of the original 16 bit models using only 4 bits per parameter.
-Tim Dettmers also found [4 bits per parameter optimal](https://arxiv.org/abs/2212.09720) and in a blind test, [users found the differences betwwen 4 and 16 bit parameter models insignificant](https://github.com/ggerganov/llama.cpp/discussions/5962) though results rapidly degraded when trying to quantize to fewer than 4 bits per parameter.
+bits are called quantization.
+The [AWQ](https://arxiv.org/abs/2306.00978) and [QuaRot](https://arxiv.org/pdf/2404.00456) quantization methods have empirically produced models that  retain 99% of the perplexity of the original 16 bit models using only 4 bits per parameter(!)
+This magical result that [4 bits per parameter is optimal](https://arxiv.org/abs/2212.09720) was confirmed by Tim Dettmers and [blind user testing](https://github.com/ggerganov/llama.cpp/discussions/5962), though results rapidly degrade when trying to quantize these models to fewer than 4 bits per parameter.

 So, assuming 4 bit quantization:
 + For Llama 3 70B you need at least 35 GB of RAM